Virginia man who videoed Charlottesville horror sues Infowars' Alex Jones for defamation

 "Today, I'm asking a court to hold them responsible for the personal and professional damage their lies have caused me, and, more importantly, to deter them from repeating this dangerous pattern of defamation and intimidation," Gilmore said in a statement.

-There was no immediate response to an emails for comment that were sent to Jones' Infowars media page and to West’s personal site.
+There was no immediate response to emails for comment that were sent to Jones' Infowars media page and West’s personal site.

-Gilmore, who was on leave from the Foreign Service, was in Charlottesville last August when a group of white supremacists, neo-Nazis and other far right groups gathered in the historic city for a protest of Confederate monument removal.
+Gilmore, who was on leave from the Foreign Service, was in Charlottesville last August when a group of white supremacists, neo-Nazis and other far right groups gathered in the historic city to protest the proposed removal of Confederate monuments.

-It turned deadly when police say James Alex Fields Jr. of Ohio allegedly drove his Dodge Challenger directly into a group of counter-protesters, killing one woman and injuring 19 others people.
+It turned deadly when police say James Alex Fields Jr. of Ohio drove his Dodge Challenger directly into a group of counterprotesters, killing one woman and injuring 19 others.

 “It was very clearly intentional," Gilmore told NBC News afterward.
 "From the far end of the street it accelerated, slowed down right before the crowd and then slammed on the gas through the crowd sending bodies flying.
 And then it reversed back into the street dragging bodies and clothes."